erictleung/erictleung.github.io/README.md

 gem install bundler
 ```

-More information on using Jekyll and gitHub Pages can be found
+More information on using Jekyll and GitHub Pages can be found
 [here][github_jekyll].
 GitHub Pages has a list of their dependencies that can
 be found [here][github_prereqs].